bhutadaneha92/DE---Local-to-cloud-pipeline/README.md

    - AeroDataBox-ICAO API: For flight data, I used ICAO codes to extract time zone details directly from API responses.
 Rather than choosing one method, I utilized both to broaden my skillset.
 This dual approach not only ensured accuracy but also enriched my understanding of diverse techniques for solving similar problems.

+## Shortcut to the Good Stuff

+Feeling adventurous?
+Nah?
+That’s cool!
+Skip the drama, the details, and the 5-cups-of-coffee-debugging phase.
+Just grab files 7, 8, and 9 like you're reaching for the last slice of pizza.
+They’ve got everything you need to run a local pipeline and cloud functions without breaking a sweat (or your keyboard).

+Why waste brain cells reinventing the wheel when these files are basically the Swiss Army knife of your project?
+You're welcome. 🚀